Gyanthakur/assignement-moonex/README.md

 # MoonEX

-MoonEX is a responsive and user-friendly web application designed to provide an engaging interface for managing financial portfolios and exploring cryptocurrency trends.
+MoonEX is a responsive and user-friendly web application designed to provide an engaging interface.
 Built using modern web technologies, MoonEX delivers an exceptional user experience across various devices.

 ## Features